Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 - [ ] It requires you to host font files on your own server.
 - [ ] It uses more of your site's bandwidth.
 - [ ] It offers a narrow selection of custom fonts.
-- [ ] It is not always a free service.
+- [ x ] It is not always a free service.

 #### Q79.
 How do you add Google fonts to your project?

-- [ ] by using an HTML link element referring to a Google-provided CSS
+- [ x ] by using an HTML link element referring to a Google-provided CSS
 - [ ] by embedding the font file directly into the project's master JavaScript
 - [ ] by using a Google-specific CSS syntax that directly links to the desired font file
 - [ ] by using a standard font-face CSS definition sourcing a font file on Google's servers